madhuripawle18/KBS-Project/README.md

 ## Tentative Plan

+* Load Data onto BigQuery
-* Exploratory Data Analysis and Preprocessing
+* Exploratory Data Analysis and Data Preprocessing using AI Platform
 * Dashboard for User group, Dashboard for Data Engineers
-* GCP further processing - ML
+* Apply Logistic Regression Model on the dataset.
-* Evaluation of results
+* Evaluation of Results
 * Steps for production model
 * Final Dashboard for User Group